Swayam4717/communication_support/README.md

 3. Demonstrate invalid child room code rejection
 4. Apply Food template
 5. Add image using camera/gallery
+6. Generate visuals through the visual pipeline
-6. Preview parent session
+7. Preview parent session
+8. Save the session as a custom template
-7. Send session
+9. Send session
-8. Show Android overlay/attention capture
+10. Show Android overlay/attention capture
-9. Show child visual option cards
+11. Show child visual option cards
-10. Select answer on child screen
+12. Select answer on child screen
-11. Show parent receiving response
+13. Show parent receiving response
+14. Show History tab
+15. Show Templates tab
-12. Clear session
+16. Clear session
 ```

+---

-## Cross-Platform Demo Flow
+# Cross-Platform Demo Flow

 The current demo can be tested using a browser or iPhone as the parent device and an Android emulator as the child device.

 This setup is useful because the parent side does not depend on Android-only attention-capture features.
-The Android-specific behavior is mainly needed on the child side for notifications, overlays, and focus alerts.
+The Android-specific behavior is mainly needed on the child side for overlays and focus alerts.

-### Recommended Demo Setup
+## Recommended Demo Setup

 - Parent device: iPhone Safari or desktop browser
 - Child device: Android emulator
 - Backend: Firebase Firestore, Firebase Cloud Messaging, Firebase Storage

-### Running the Android Child App
+## Running the Android Child App

 Run the Android app from the project folder: